EU's Tusk warns 'no deal' Brexit would hit Britain hardest

-BRUSSELS European Council President Donald Tusk dismissed suggestions that Britain would rather leave the European Union without a deal than sign an unsatisfactory one as "increasing threats".
+BRUSSELS (Reuters) - European Council President Donald Tusk dismissed suggestions that Britain would rather leave the European Union without a deal than sign an unsatisfactory one as "increasing threats".

 "The claims increasingly taking the form of threats that no agreement will be good for the UK and bad for the EU needs to be addressed," Tusk told the European Parliament on Wednesday.